Little Sewickley Creek

-Little Sewickley Creek is a 13.42 mi long 3rd order tributary to Sewickley Creek in Westmoreland County, Pennsylvania.
+Little Sewickley Creek is a 13.42 mi third-order tributary to Sewickley Creek in Westmoreland County, Pennsylvania.

 Course

-Little Sewickley Creek rises about 0.5 miles east of Lincoln Heights, Pennsylvania, and then flows west to join Sewickley Creek at Cowansburg, Pennsylvania.
+Little Sewickley Creek rises about 0.5 mi east of Lincoln Heights, Pennsylvania, and then flows west to join Sewickley Creek at Cowansburg, Pennsylvania.

 Watershed

-Little Seiwckley Creek drains 30.79 sqmi of area, receives about 40.7 in/year of precipitation, has a wetness index of 343.54, and is about 49% forested.
+Little Sewickley Creek drains 30.79 sqmi of area, receives about 40.7 in/year of precipitation, has a wetness index of 343.54, and is about 49% forested.